“Why on earth would you go to Montana?”, asked more than one person of me when I announced my upcoming travel plans.

 Yellowstone National Park (What to do on a Yellowstone Vacation)

-While my trip was focused on Montana, it simply wouldn’t be complete without a visit to Yellowstone National Park.
+While my trip was focused on Montana, it simply wouldn’t be complete without a visit to Yellowstone National Park (which straddles both Montana and Wyoming).
 With only half a day, we had to pick and choose what to see.
 Old Faithful was of course a must (being somewhat iconic, as well as dependable with eruptions approximately every 90 minutes), but in reality it paled in comparison to some of the other sites, which were unassumingly magnificent.

 Norris Geyser Basin (not to be confused with Norris Hot Springs, which is in another part of Montana – where you’ll find lots of natural hot springs on the whole) had various easy looping trails that took us by sulphur springs of impossibly blue hues and steaming pits resembling alien landscapes.